WinterAxis/ESV-MD-Bible/The_Bible_esv/48_Galatians/Gal_2.md

 I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.

 ###### 21
-I do not nullify the grace of God, for if righteousness were through the law, then Christ died for no purpose. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I do not nullify the grace of God, for if righteousness were through the law, then Christ died for no purpose.

 ***